liming-ai/AlignDet/README.md

 - [ ] Update HuggingFace README

 ## Checkpoints and Logs
-Here we only show some of the results, but **all the checkpoints and logs can be found in [the HuggingFace Space](https://huggingface.co/spaces/limingcv/AlignDet/tree/main).**
+Here we list part of the results, but **all the checkpoints and logs can be found in [the HuggingFace Space](https://huggingface.co/spaces/limingcv/AlignDet/tree/main).**

 ### Different methods